Warus15/JavaAcademy/README.md

 [letters from key that appeared in group] [word length] [words in group] [rounded frequency] [exact result]

-Note, that if sentence doesn't contain any of key characters, it is not displayed.
+Note, that if sentence doesn't contain any of key characters, the only output is total frequency, which value is 0.0

 2. Assumptions